linxinliu241/kkbox-churn-project/data/README.md

 1. Download raw data from Kaggle
 2. Place in data/raw/
-3. Run preprocessing scripts in src/data/
+3. Run preprocessing scripts in src
-4. Train model using notebooks or src/train.py
+4. Train model using notebooks